Amsterdam Airport Schiphol: Bus

-Amsterdam Airport Schiphol is also easily accessible by bus, as many services call or terminate at the bus station located outside in front of the terminal building.
+Amsterdam Airport Schiphol is also easily accessible by bus, as many services call or terminate at the bus station located in front of the terminal building.

-The Taiwanese EVA Air provides private bus services from Schiphol to Belgium for its Belgium-based customers.
-The service, which departs from and arrives at bus stop C11, goes to Saint-Gilles, Brussels (near the Brussels-South (Midi) railway station) and Berchem, Antwerp (near Antwerp-Berchem bus station).
-The service is co-operated with Reizen Lauwers NV.
+EVA Air provides private bus services from Schiphol to Belgium for its Belgium-based customers.
+The service goes to Saint-Gilles, Brussels (near the Brussels-South (Midi) railway station) and Berchem, Antwerp (near Antwerp-Berchem bus station).
+The service is operated by Reizen Lauwers NV on behalf of EVA Air.